kchu100/SQL/README.md

 **Indexes** are used to retrieve data from the database more quickly.
 Users can not see indexes.
 They are just used to speed up searches/queries.
 **CLustered Indexes:** sort and store the data rows in the table or view based on their key values.
 There can only be ONE per table.
+Primary Key by default.

 **Nonclustered Indexes:** contains key values and each key value entry has a pointer to the data row that contains the key value.
 This pointer is called the row locator.
 The structure of the row locator depends on whether the data pages are stored in a heap or a clustered table.